What is medication therapy management?

-Do I get MTM with my insurance?
+Who qualifies for medication therapy management?
+Do I get it with my insurance?

-How can I enroll in MTM?
+How do I enroll in MTM?

-You automatically get enrolled if you:
+You’ll automatically be enrolled in MTM if you:

 - Take eight or more chronic medications